5 Thing to Consider When Designing A Brand

 Just because your branding is a classic, does not mean that it has to be dull.
-In fact many classic designs are synonymous with luxury and craftsmanship.
+Many classic designs are synonymous with luxury and craftsmanship.
 Traditional fonts and shapes are perfect for a brand that will stand the test of time.

 There’s a rule about using no more than three fonts in a brand design – we like to scale it back to two fonts in a whole brand – whenever possible.

 We could write an incredibly long article on just Fonts.
-In fact, we absolutely should and will link it here when we do!
-In the meantime here’s a few quick things to think about when working with fonts, in particular for use in your logo.
+We absolutely should and will link it here when we do!
+In the meantime here are a few quick things to think about when working with fonts, in particular for use in your logo.

 Serif vs. Sans-Serif: A serif is the little accents or points you see along the corners of letters, this is a common trait in many classical fonts.
 A typical example of a serif font would we Times New Roman or Garamond.